atl97853/computer-science-self-learning/06_software_construction_6031/05_version_control/05_version_control.md

 How is it that changes are merged together?
 First we’ll need to understand how history is shared between different users and repositories.

 ## Send and receive object graphs with git push and git pull

+We can send new commits to a remote repository using git push: